apache/spark/docs/sql-ref-syntax-ddl-create-database.md

     <dd>Path of the file system in which database to be created.
 If the specified path does not exist in the underlying file system, this command creates a directory with the path.
 If location is not specified, database will be created in default warehouse directory.</dd>

     <dt><code><em>database_comment</em></code></dt>
-    <dd>Description for the database.</dd>
+    <dd>Specifies the description for the database.</dd>

     <dt><code><em>WITH DBPROPERTIES (property_name=property_value [ , ...])</em></code></dt>
-    <dd>Properties for the database in key-value pair.</dd>
+    <dd>Specifies the properties for the database in key-value pair.</dd>
 </dl>

 ### Examples
 {% highlight sql %}
 -- Create database `customer_db`.
-This throws exception if database with name customer_db already exists.
+This throws exception if database with name customer_db -- already exists.
 CREATE DATABASE customer_db;

 -- Create database `customer_db` only if database with same name doesn't exist.
 CREATE DATABASE IF NOT EXISTS customer_db;

--- Create database `customer_db` only if database with same name doesn't exist with `Comments`,`Specific Location` and `Database properties`.
+-- Create database `customer_db` only if database with same name doesn't exist with -- `Comments`,`Specific Location` and `Database properties`.
 CREATE DATABASE IF NOT EXISTS customer_db COMMENT 'This is customer database' LOCATION '/user' WITH DBPROPERTIES (ID=001, Name='John');

 -- Verify that properties are set.
 DESCRIBE DATABASE EXTENDED customer_db;